All Courses

 • Why it matters to have a community of people in your field.

-Interview 4: Jamie Terran and Johanne Benoit
+Interview 4: Jamie Shelosky and Johanne Benoit

 Topic: Balancing Entrepreneurship and Working as a Tech: Variety at Work